Redback-Operations/redback-senior-mobile/minoshi/README.md

 These files contain yearly health expenditure data in Australia, downloaded from the Australian Institute of Health and Welfare (AIHW).

-Each file corresponds to a specific financial year (e.g., 2010–11, 2011–12, etc.) and is in `.xls` or `.xlsx` format.
+Each file corresponds to a specific financial year (Eg:2010–11, 2011–12, etc.) and is in `.xls` or `.xlsx` format.

 ## Files Included
 - Heath Expenditure Australia 2010-11.xls